 Disquieting: Essays on Silence, a collection of critical essays exploring the concept of silence as a form of resistance, was published by Book*hug in the spring of 2019.
-The Melancholia of Class, her second collection of critical essays, an exploration of melancholia and the working class, is forthcoming from Repeater Books in 2021.
+The Melancholia of Class, an exploration of melancholia and the working class, is forthcoming from Repeater Books in 2021.
 Cruz co-edits the multi-disciplinary online journal, Schlag Magazine.

 Cruz earned an MA in German Language and Literature from Rutgers University and is currently pursuing a PhD at the European Graduate School where her area of research is psychoanalysis and philosophy.
-Cruz teaches at the City University of New York and in the MFA Writing Program at Columbia University.
-She is also a mentor in the Low Residency MFA Writing Program at IAIA and a visiting writer in the MFA Writing Program at the University of Massachusetts, Amherst.
+Cruz teaches in the MFA Writing Program at Columbia University and is a visiting writer in the MFA Writing Program at the University of Massachusetts, Amherst.
+She is also a mentor in the Low Residency MFA Writing Program at the Institute of American Indian Arts.